Multiplexed photon number measurement: Measurement back-action

-How is the measurement affected by the strength $\Omega$ of the driving frequency comb?
+The measurement strength of the multiplexing measurement can be characterized using the yes-no qubit to observe the dynamics of the cavity state under the action of the continuous multiplexed measurement.
+The advantage of this method is that it does not require a single shot measurement of the photon number, which we could not reach owing to the limited efficiency of our amplifier, and the too short lifetime of the storage mode.
 In the reciprocal case of measuring a qubit using a cavity as a probe, the measurement rate is bounded by the dephasing rate of the qubit, which grows as the square of the cavity driving strength~\cite{Clerk2008,Boissonneault2009}.
-Thus, characterizing the measurement rate of our multiplexed photon counting can elegantly be done by observing how the storage mode dephases for a given driving strength $\Omega$.
+Thus, characterizing the measurement rate of our multiplexed photon counting can be done by observing how the storage mode dephases for a given driving strength $\Omega$.
 Indeed, owing to the inherent quantum backaction of the photon number measurement, the measurement rate is bounded by how fast the conjugated operator, here the mode phase, diffuses.
-As the probe is a qubit, one expects a different dependence of the measurement rate on $\Omega$ than for standard qubit readout using a probe cavity.
+As the probe is based on a qubit driven by a frequency comb, one expects a different dependence of the measurement rate on $\Omega$ than for standard dispersive qubit readout using a single tone driving a probe cavity.

+In order to measure this dephasing rate, we use the yes-no qubit to perform a direct Wigner tomography~\cite{Lutterbach1997,Bertet2002,Vlastakis2013a} of the storage mode at various times $t$.
+It provides a representation of the state $\rho$ in the phase space of the mode and can be expressed as